-To sway someone to your point of view takes skill.
-The same can be said when it comes to selling a product.
-The power of persuasion is a potent tool and should be honed to a fine point.
+Swaying someone to your point of view takes skill.
+The same can be said when it comes to selling a product — making the power of persuasion a potent tool that should be honed to a fine point.

 According to Zappos CEO Tony Hsieh, the key to running a successful business is happiness.
 By developing happiness habits, embracing a happy work-life, and prioritising your customer's happiness, Tony believes businesses can succeed.
 For this week’s Knowledge Nuggets, let’s explore the book Delivering Happiness and learn to live lives full of purpose, passion, and profits.